Tennessee Grandmother Arrested After Video Shows 2 Kids Being Transported in Dog Cages: Police

 "I'm just so sad for the babies.
 For them to be in the hot car like that in cages is sad," neighbor Nikita Blake said.

-With temperatures reaching the 95 degree mark, the 7 and 8-year-old explained to officers how they were hot, because there were no vents in the back to keep them cool.
+With temperatures reaching the 95 degree mark, the 7 and 8-year-old children explained to officers how they were hot, because there were no vents in the back to keep them cool.

 Neighbors are trying to piece together the thought behind the woman's actions.